mikehowell/100-days-of-code-the-challenges/solutions/day14/README.md

 **Output Format**

-    If the final string is empty, print **Empty String**; otherwise, print the final non-reducible string.
+    If the final string is empty, print Empty String; otherwise, print the final non-reducible string.

 **Sample Input 0**